orblivion/random-chain/README.md

+# Wut

+This generates 10000 characters of random text.

 # Installation

 Recommended that you use cabal sandbox, so that nothing you install here gets into your general cabal directory: